Rape in India: Unnao rape case

-The Unnao rape case saw an allegation that lawmaker Kuldeep Singh Sengar had raped a 17-year old girl in 2017.
+The Unnao rape case saw an allegation that lawmaker Kuldeep Singh Sengar had raped a 17-year-old girl in 2017.
 In 2018, the alleged victim's father was jailed under the Arms Act, and died in prison after being allegedly beaten up by Sengar's brother and several others.
 Also in 2018, a witness to the alleged assault, Yunus, died and was immediately buried by his family with no autopsy and no communication to police or investigators.
 Yunus' wife and family said Yunus had been ill and died a natural death.
-The uncle of the alleged victim was arrested and jailed in 2018 due to an 18 year old gun-firing case.
+The uncle of the alleged victim was arrested and jailed in 2018 due to an 18-year-old gun-firing case.
 In 2019, a truck with blackened license plates hit the car in which the alleged victim and others were riding in.
 As a result, the victim's paternal and maternal aunts were killed.
 The alleged victim and her lawyer were critically injured.
-The police officers assigned to provide security for the alleged victim were not present, with the explanation that there was no space in the car in which the alleged victim was travelling in.
+The police officers assigned to provide security for the alleged victim were not present, with the explanation that there was no space in the car in which the alleged victim was travelling.

 Jammu and Kashmir

 There have been allegations of rape and mass rape in Jammu and Kashmir.
-Reports have shown that rape has been carried out by both Indian armed forces and Islamist militant groups.
+Reports have shown that rape has been carried out by both Indian armed forces personnel and Islamist militant groups.

-The rapes by Islamic militants have been reported since the Indo-Pakistani War of 1947.
+Rapes by Islamic militants have been reported since the Indo-Pakistani War of 1947.
 On 22 October 1947, Pashtun militants invaded Baramulla in a Pakistan army truck, and raped women including European nuns.
 In March 1990, Mrs. M. N. Paul, the wife of a BSF inspector was kidnapped, tortured and gang-raped for many days.
 Then her body with broken limbs was abandoned on a road.

-The International Commission of Jurists have stated that though the attacks had not been proven beyond a doubt, there was credible evidence that it had happened.
+The International Commission of Jurists stated that though the attack had not been proven beyond a doubt, there was credible evidence that it had happened.
 In 2011, the State Human Rights Commission (SHRC) asked for the reopening of the case.

 Militant organisations such as Hizb-ul-Mujahideen, Jamiat-ul-Mujahideen and Harkat ul-Ansar have been accused of carrying out rapes.
-The Jammu Kashmir Liberation Front has been accused of ethnic cleansing of using murder, arson, and rape as a weapon of war to drive out hundreds of thousands of Hindu Kashmiri Pandits from the region.
-Following the rise of rapes by the Indian armed forces and militants, HRW has submitted that the victims of rape suffer ostracism and there is a "code of silence and fear" that prevents people from reporting such abuse.
-According to the HRW, the investigation of case of rape by Indian forces and militants is difficult because many Kashmiris are reluctant to discuss it for the fear of violent reprisals.
+The Jammu Kashmir Liberation Front has been accused of ethnic cleansing by using murder, arson, and rape as a weapon of war to drive out hundreds of thousands of Hindu Kashmiri Pandits from the region.
+Following the rise of rapes by the Indian armed forces and militants, HRW submitted that the victims of rape suffer ostracism and that there is a "code of silence and fear" that prevents people from reporting such abuse.
+According to HRW, the investigation of cases of rape by Indian forces and militants is difficult because many Kashmiris are reluctant to discuss it for fear of violent reprisals.